shammellee/awesome-django/README.md

 ## Analytics

-*Packages that do web analytics or integrate web analytics services.*
+*Packages that do web analytics or integrate web analytics services*

 * [django-analytical](https://github.com/jcassee/django-analytical) - Integrates analytics services with a generic interface, templates stay clean.

 ## Asset Management

-*Packages that help manage the static assets of a project.*
+*Packages that help manage the static assets of a project*

 * [django-compressor](https://github.com/django-compressor/django-compressor/) - Compresses linked and inline javascript or CSS into a single cached file.
 * [django-gears](https://github.com/gears/django-gears/) - Compiles and concatenates JavaScript and CSS assets.